IvanZugec/presentation-fields-in-core-ddu2011/README.txt

 Presentation slide can be found at: http://www.slideshare.net/zugec/fields-in-core-how-to-create-a-custom-field

-Understand that this is only example code.
-Please review for any secrity issues.
+Example code only, please review for any security issues.